ramandeep-singh-1983/ngx-powerbi/projects/ngx-powerbi/README.md

 TypeScript library for embedding Power BI assets (reports/dashboards/tiles) in your application.
 This TypeScript library is built on top of the official [powerbi-client](https://www.npmjs.com/package/powerbi-client) library provided by Microsoft.

-_\* Please mind that this README is a work in progress, i will try to create a sample application that utilizes this library and update this README accordingly._

 ## Installation

 This library has a peer dependency on the official Microsoft [powerbi-client](https://www.npmjs.com/package/powerbi-client) library so the same should be installed first: